Body Fat Composition: A Mirror OF Your Health

 Can you imagine a thin person dying of cardiac arrest?
 It is hard to imagine but this happens.

-We do associate an obese person with all the lifestyle and metabolic disorders but the thin ones are also not spared.
-Our weight predisposes us towards these diseases but how much percentage of this weight is FAT is the determining factor.
 A research study done by Dr Anoop Misra studied 400 diabetics for the relationship between diabetes and obesity.
 By conventional BMI (Body mass index) criteria (height in relation to weight), just 40 per cent of the subjects were classed as obese.
-But when body fat percentages were considered, 90 per cent of the total group were found to be obese.
+But when body fat composition was considered, 90 per cent of the total group were found to be obese.

 This research definitely proves that not just quantity but the quality of weight also matters.